DECODEproject/decode-mobile-app/README.md

 ##### Data Management

 The app includes a Data summary page where you can view all (verified and unverified) data you have in the app.
 The app distinguishes between verified and unverified data.
 Currently, from this page you can add more unverified data by clicking the button on the bottom.
 This redirects you to the data addition page where you can add new data.
 The data is stored in the local storage of the phone, it is not saved in any external database.
-You also have to option edit data already saved in the app.
+You also have the option to edit data already saved in the app.

 #### Signing Flow